Scoring Policy

 Examples: Beyond Citadel, Metroid Dread, Silent Hill f

-A standout with top-tier design and polish.
-Rare flaws do not detract from the experience.
+A standout title with top-tier polish and design.
+Rare flaws do not detract from the core experience.

 Examples: Sin & Punishment, Silent Hill 4: The Room, Gravity Circuit

 Impressive in nearly every aspect.
-Small weak spots prevent it from reaching “Excellent.”
+Small mechanical or technical weak spots prevent it from reaching the highest tier.

 Examples: The Girl Who Stands Behind, Metal Eden, Sonic Rush